h1data/add-csv-index/README.md

   ex. `foo/localization_number.csv`
 - `columns`: Specifies the columns by number to add line numbers (starts with 0, separated by comma if multiple, required)<br>
   ex. `2`, or `2,3,4` if the file has columns for multiple languages
+- `source`: If specified, fill with the text when the target columns are empty (starts with 0)
 - `header`: Whether the CSV has header or not (`true`/`false`, default: `true`)
 - `encoding`: Specifies encoding (default: `utf8`)
 - `utf_bom`: Whether the CSV has BOM or not (default: false)